keplerlab/enhant/docs/source/getting_started_in_2_mins.rst

    out and disabled.

 2. Click on the enhan(t) extension icon in the toolbar to activate the extension.
-The record icon would now be blue.

-3. Hit the record icon to start enhan(t) and give permission to microphone if asked.

-4. Now you can hit the:

-   a.
-Bookmark icon to bookmark a moment

-   b.
-Camera icon to capture the screenshot of the entire tab

-   c.
-Document icon to take notes
+All the icons (except the icon indicating power mode) will turn blue.

+3. To start the meeting - start capturing notes using Bookmark, Screenshot or Manual Notes icon or click on the record icon.

-5. You can click the pencil icon to open up various annotation tools.
+4. You can click the pencil icon to open up various annotation tools.
    The functionality of different tools below:

    a.
 Pen icon to draw over the page (with color selection)